hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 The response is a list of pairs, where each pair contains the channel name and an informational object in JSON format.

 The informational object contains (at least):
-- the on-boarding status of a channel: catching up, following (past catchup), or complete (running consensus).
+- the on-boarding status of a channel: catching up, following (past catch-up), or complete (running consensus).
 - whether the node is a follower or a member of the cluster
 - the height of the ledger
 - ...